Pardon Likely for Australian Journalist Imprisoned for Insulting Thai Monarchy

 The book which caused all this trouble sold fewer than 10 copies.Filed under Thai Royals

-Tagged Australia, Books, Harry Nicolaides, King Bhumibol Adulyadej, Legal Matters.
+Tagged Australia, Books, Harry Nicolaides, King Bhumibol Adulyadej of Thailand, Legal Matters.